A Friedlander-Suslin theorem over a noetherian base ring: Introduction

 In view of \cite{GoodG} the following theorem will be the key.

-\begin{theorem} Let $k$ be a noetherian commutative ring and let $G$ be a finite group scheme over $k$.
+\begin{theorem} Let $k$ be a noetherian commutative ring and let $G$ be a finite flat group scheme over $k$.
 There is a positive integer $n$ that annihilates $H^i(G,M)$ for all $i>0$ and all $G$-modules $M$. \end{theorem}

-\begin{remark} If $k$ does not contain $\Bbb Z$, then one may take $n$ to be the additive order of $1\in k$. \end{remark} \begin{remark} If $G$ is a constant group scheme, then one may take $n$ to be the order of the group. \end{remark}
+\begin{remark} If $k$ does not contain $\mathbb Z$, then one may clearly take $n$ to be the additive order of $1\in k$. \end{remark} \begin{remark} If $G$ is a constant group scheme, then it is well known that one may take $n$ to be the order of the group \cite[Theorem 6.5.8]{Weibel}.
+(A proof is also implicit in the proof of Theorem \ref{bounded} below.) \end{remark}

-\begin{theorem}[Friedlander-Suslin theorem over noetherian base ring] Let $k$ be a noetherian commutative ring and let $G$ be a finite group scheme over $k$.
+\begin{theorem}[Friedlander-Suslin theorem over noetherian base ring] Let $k$ be a noetherian commutative ring and let $G$ be a finite flat group scheme over $k$.
 Let $G$ act rationally on a finitely generated commutative $k$-algebra $A$.
 Then the cohomology algebra $H^*(G,A)$ is a finitely generated $k$-algebra. \end{theorem}

+As usual, cf. \cite[Theorem 1.5]{TvdK}, this implies \begin{corollary} If further $M$ is a finitely generated $A$-module with a compatible $G$-action, then $H^*(G,M)$ is a finitely generated $H^*(G,A)$-module. \end{corollary}